bufbuild/docs.buf.build/docs/breaking/rules.md

 These check that no enum value or message field is deleted without reserving the name.
 This is the JSON equivalent of reserving the number - JSON uses field names instead of numbers (this is optional for enum fields, but allowed).
-Generally we reserving both the number and the name.
+We recommend reserving both the number and the name in most cases.
 Here's an example:

 ```protobuf
 enum Foo {